-In order to be considered fully successful, the efforts within the VPFMB must result in the restoration of viable wetland buffers and streams capable of performing the important functions lost as a result of the projects it is intended to mitigate.
+In order to be considered fully successful, the efforts within the VPFMB must result in the restoration of viable wetlands and streams capable of performing the important functions lost as a result of the projects it is intended to mitigate.
 The following criteria will be used to gauge the success of the mitigation effort:

-- a.
-Short-Term Success Criteria (Year 5): The following criteria will be used to assess the short-term project success: - 1) Wetland hydrology (as defined in the Regional Supplement 2010) will be attained and maintained.
+- 1) Wetland hydrology (as defined in the Regional Supplement 2010) will be attained and maintained.
 Assessments will be made using primary and secondary indicators of wetland hydrology. - 2) A 50% survival rate of planted and naturally recruited tree seedlings, of 151 trees per acre, will be attained through the end of the five-year monitoring requirement (Section 12).
 The initial hard-mast to soft-mast ratio will be maintained and the tracts will be managed to minimize populations of exotic/invasive species.
-This criterion will apply to initial plantings as well as any subsequent re-plantings that may be necessary. - b.
-Long-Term Success Criteria (Year 10): The following criteria will be used to assess the success of the project over the long term: - 1) The plant community must be comprised primarily of hydrophytic vegetation (as defined in the Regional Supplement 2010). - 2) Planted tracts must exhibit characteristics and diversity of viable bottomland hardwood wetlands or communities commensurate with conditions on the tracts and the age of the stand.
+This criterion will apply to initial plantings as well as any subsequent re-plantings that may be necessary.

+b.
+Long-Term Success Criteria (Year 10): The following criteria will be used to assess the success of the project over the long term:

+- 1) The plant community must be comprised primarily of hydrophytic vegetation (as defined in the Regional Supplement 2010). - 2) Planted tracts must exhibit characteristics and diversity of viable bottomland hardwood wetlands or communities commensurate with conditions on the tracts and the age of the stand.
 These will include: - a.
 Adequate mid-story and understory will become established on the tract by the end of Year 5. - b.
-The tract will qualify as jurisdictional wetlands by the end of Year5 with the exception of Act of God events (i.e. drought). - c.
-The tract will be assessed at the end of Year 10 to ensure that bottomland hardwoods are established, and that adequate control of exotic/invasive species has been achieved. - 3) No human activities that might require a DA permit will occur within the restored portions of the VPFMB without obtaining a Section 404 permit from the Little Rock District and providing mitigation for any actual wetland loss.
+The tract will qualify as jurisdictional wetlands by the end of Year 5 with the exception of Act of God events (i.e. drought). - c.
+The tract will be assessed at the end of Year 10 to ensure that bottomland hardwoods are established and that adequate control of exotic/invasive species has been achieved. - 3) No human activities that might require a DA permit will occur within the restored portions of the VPFMB without obtaining a Section 404 permit from the Little Rock District and providing mitigation for any actual wetland loss.
 If a decision is made to authorize activities in previously planted portions of the VPFMB, and such activities adversely affect the quantity and quality of functional wetlands, the permit recipient will be responsible for compensation for the direct loss of wetlands, past wetland impacts that are being mitigated by these wetlands, and all temporal losses associated with the reestablishment of new mitigation tracts.